eku2307/WebDev/README.md

 # WebDev

 Learning web development from scratch — HTML, CSS, and JavaScript.
+Also plan to learn backend.
 This repo holds experiments, exercises, and mini-projects made during my learning journey.